Ankushk-01/Java-course/Servlets/README.md

 Inside the Server we can have multiple servlets.

 the process inside the server is called `web container` and a configuration file `web.xml` which tell the server for which end point we need to go to which servlet.
 The `web.xml` file also called the `deployment descriptor`.

+To create a Servlet we first need a Server for that we can use the `apache tomcat`.
+We can create a project in Eclipse ide for servlet for that we need to follow the below steps:
+1. Create a Dynamic Web Project Click Files > Dynamic web Project